Card of the Day - 2024-05-13

 H.C.
 Lloyd & Son., Ltd. [tobacco : UK - Exeter] “Academy Gems” (1902) Un/28 – L645-050 : L54-1.F : H.258 : X1/H.258

 This Academy is not the same though, it is the Royal Academy of Arts, and artists who are members thereof are allowed to use the suffix of RA after their name.
-Our artist, Edwin Landseer was, being elected on the 10th of February 1831.
-In fact he was not the only member of the Landseer family to be elected to the Academy. his father John, and brothers Charles and Thomas also were.
+Our artist, Edwin Landseer was elected on the 10th of February 1831, but was not the only member of the Landseer family to be so, his father John, and brothers Charles and Thomas also were.
 But Edwin was the only one who was elected President of the whole Academy, in 1866, though, sadly, he had to turn it down, feeling he was not in good enough health to do the position justice.

 This set was designed to be swapped for a print, or print(s) if you were a very keen smoker, for, in exchange for forty cards, you would receive “a coloured and mounted enlargement of such subjects available at the time, or framed complete for 200 cards”.